flowfelis/Django-API-Movie-App/README.md

 - Create a PostgreSql database with *database name --> moviedb*, *database password --> '1'* and *db user name --> moviedbuser* on your localhost.
 If you change any of these, you should change DATABASE setting in settings.py
 - Run `./manage.py migrate` to create tables etc. in your database.
+- An environment variable `OMDB_API_KEY=dda316e4` has to be available in your system before running the server, in order to connect to the OMDB API.
+Run `export OMDB_API_KEY=dda316e4`, if on Unix/Linux based system.
 - Run django dev server `./manage.py runserver`
 - API is served at localhost:8000